-Awards applications are due mid-December 2016 or early-January 2017 (TBA) except where otherwise specified.
+Awards applications are due mid-January 2018 (TBA) except where otherwise specified.
 Online application & nomination forms can be found clicking here: Application/Nomination Forms.
 Be sure to check the specific requirements for each award, scholarship or grant.
-Questions should be sent to email@example.com.
+Questions should be sent to firstname.lastname@example.org.

 CLTA welcomes and encourages donations to the Scholarships Fund.
 These scholarships are directly beneficial to world language and cultures teachers who go the extra step to improve their teaching and subject matter knowledge through travel to the target culture.
 Please consider nominating a deserving colleague for the Memorial, Sidney Gorman or Sylvia Jones Scholarships.